If you are wondering whether a whole home generator will increase the value of your home, the answer is a resounding yes!

-There are consumer reports which confirm that the installation of a whole home generator can increase the value of your home by 3% to 5%.
+There are consumer reports that confirm that the installation of a whole home generator can increase your home's value by 3% to 5%.
 So, if your home is worth a cool $1,000,000 before a generator is installed, after you install it, the home may be worth up to $1,050,000.
 That’s a big difference.

 Moreover, it has been shown that whole home generators do make for good investments, as they can pay off up to 150% from the original investment.
 So, if you pay $12,000 to have it installed, it can increase your home’s value by up to $18,000.
 This is not a negligible difference!

 What is the Average Cost to Have a Whole House Generator Installed?

 Something which you may not be too happy about is that installing a whole home generator can cost a good chunk of change.
 Here we want to focus on both the cost of the initial purchase and the installation cost.